Kelvur/my-config/guides/install_go.md

 # Example sudo tar -C /usr/local -xzf go1.14.2.linux-amd64.tar.gz
 ```

-The following steps are necesary if when you execute `go get` get an error.
+The following steps are necessary if when you execute `go get` get an error.

 Execute the following in `$HOME`: